This document explains the different ways incidents can be closed.

 The incident time limit setting will automatically force-close a long-lasting incident after the number of days/hours you select.
 This is most useful for ephemeral entities that, when they disappear, cause a continual incident that won't automatically close.

 Limits and Defaults

-- The default value, if one is not supplied during configuration, is 3 days (24 hours for Infrastructure conditions).
+- The default value, if one is not supplied during configuration, is 3 days (24 hours for infrastructure conditions).

 - The incident time limit for non-Infrastructure conditions can be set as low as 5 minutes, and as high as 30 days.
-If, for some reason, the signal is still violating in 30 days, the incident will close, and a new incident will open.
+If, for some reason, the signal is still breaching in 30 days, the incident will close, and a new incident will open.
 Infrastructure conditions can be set to the following hours: 1, 2, 4, 8, 12, 24, 48, or 72.

 This setting is related to the inactive issue setting.